 - 2.1 Standalone Candidates - 2.1.1 A standalone candidate need not register a candidate committee. - 2.1.2 A standalone candidate must file disclosure reports for all reporting periods in which he or she makes expenditures.
-[Sections 1-45-108 and 1-45-109, C.R.S.] - 2.2 Candidate committees - 2.2.1 A candidate may serve as the candidate committee's registered agent or appoint another natural person to be the registered agent.
-Only the registered agent, the designated filing agent, or the candidate may file the contribution and expenditure report. - 2.2.2 Once assigned a candidate committee must follow the frequent filing schedule for the remainder of the year. - 2.2.3 A candidate committee may accept the contribution limit specified in Colo.
+[Sections 1-45-108 and 1-45-109, C.R.S.] - 2.2 Candidate committees

+- 2.2.1 A candidate may serve as the candidate committee's registered agent or appoint another natural person to be the registered agent.
+Only the registered agent, the designated filing agent, or the candidate may file the contribution and expenditure report. - 2.2.2 Once assigned a candidate committee must follow the frequent filing schedule for the remainder of the year, except as outlined in Rule 17.5. - 2.2.3 A candidate committee may accept the contribution limit specified in Colo.
 Const.
-Article XXVIII, Section 3(1) for the primary election even if the primary election is canceled under section 1-4-104.5(1), C.R.S. - 2.2.4 Managing unexpended campaign contributions - (a) A candidate committee must report its unexpended balance as the ending balance throughout the election cycle.
-A candidate committee must report its unexpended balance from the report filed 30 days after the major election as the beginning balance in the next election cycle.

-- (b) Candidates seeking re-election to the same office - (1) A candidate committee may retain contributions to use in a subsequent election cycle for the same public office, in an amount not to exceed the limit in Colo.
+Article XXVIII, Section 3(1) for the primary election even if the primary election is canceled under section 1-4-104.5(1), C.R.S. or the candidate is running unopposed. - 2.2.4 Managing unexpended campaign contributions - (a) A candidate committee must report its unexpended balance as the ending balance throughout the election cycle.
+A candidate committee must report its unexpended balance from the report filed 30 days after the major election as the beginning balance in the next election cycle. - (b) Candidates seeking re-election to the same office - (1) A candidate committee may retain contributions to use in a subsequent election cycle for the same public office, in an amount not to exceed the limit in Colo.
 Const.
 Article XXVIII, Section 3(3) (as adjusted by Rule 10.16). - (2) If a candidate committee retains contributions to use in a subsequent election cycle for the same office, the amount retained counts toward the limit on contributions from a political party.
-A candidate committee must return contributions it receives in excess of the political party limit within ten days. - (c) Candidates seeking election to a different office - (1) A candidate committee may transfer funds to a candidate committee established by the same candidate for a different public office, subject to the political party contribution limit, only if the new office sought has contribution limits that are equal to or greater than the current office, or the new office sought has no contribution limits.
+A candidate committee must return contributions it receives in excess of the political party limit within ten days. - (c) Candidates seeking election to a different office - (1) A candidate committee may transfer funds to a candidate committee established by the same candidate for a different public office, subject to the political party contribution limit for the new office sought.
 [Colo.
 Const.
-Article XXVIII, Section 3] - (2) A candidate committee transferring funds to a candidate committee for a different office must terminate within ten days of registering the new candidate committee. - (3) A candidate seeking election to a state, county, or local office may not transfer funds from a federal candidate committee to a Colorado candidate committee that is subject to the provisions of the Fair Campaign Practices Act. - (d) Not seeking re-election or election to a new office - (1) A candidate committee that wishes to terminate and will not transfer funds to a new candidate committee may give remaining contributions to: - (A) A political party, in an amount not to exceed the limit in Colo.
+Article XXVIII, Section 3] - (2) Contributions from persons or committees made to the prior candidate committee do not apply toward the contribution limits for the new candidate committee. - (3) A candidate committee transferring funds to a candidate committee for a different office must terminate within ten days of registering the new candidate committee. - (4) A candidate seeking election to a state, county, or local office may not transfer funds from a federal candidate committee to a Colorado candidate committee that is subject to the provisions of the Fair Campaign Practices Act.

+- (d) Not seeking re-election or election to a new office - (1) A candidate committee that wishes to terminate and will not transfer funds to a new candidate committee may give remaining contributions to: - (A) A political party, in an amount not to exceed the limit in Colo.
 Const.
-Article XXVIII Section 3(3) (as adjusted by Rule 10.16); - (B) A charitable organization recognized by the I.R.S.; - (C) the original contributors; or - (D) If elected to office, the candidate may use the remaining contributions for voter registration, political issue education, postsecondary educational scholarships, communication with constituents, or for expenses directly related to the officeholder's official duties.
+Article XXVIII Section 3(3) (as adjusted by Rule 10.16 10.17); - (B) A charitable organization recognized by the I.R.S.; - (C) the original contributors; or - (D) If elected to office, the candidate may use the remaining contributions for voter registration, political issue education, postsecondary educational scholarships, communication with constituents, or for expenses directly related to the officeholder's official duties.